 Critics of the new law have also expressed concerns it could be used to break up protests in the city, but Berejiklian has stressed it was specifically targeted at "unauthorised activity" such as the makeshift campsite.

-"What is happening in Martin Place is beyond protest because it's unauthorised activity which is compromising the public safety of those most vulnerable but also the safety of the community," she told the Sydney Morning Herald
+"What is happening in Martin Place is beyond protest because it's unauthorised activity which is compromising the public safety of those most vulnerable but also the safety of the community," she told the Sydney Morning Herald earlier this week.

 The camp was just metres from the central bank and the New South Wales state parliament in Australia's largest city, which is ranked second on a list of the world's least affordable housing.

 The group of dwellers have camped out in Martin Place since the end of last year beside a building site, but more recently pitched the tents after the area was closed for construction.